funkatron/mpv-img-tricks/README.md

 This project is currently implemented in Bash shell scripts for rapid prototyping.
 Future development plans include:

-- **Python Rewrite**: Complete rewrite in Python for better maintainability, error handling, and cross-platform compatibility
+- **Python Rewrite**: Rewrite in Python for better maintainability and cross-platform compatibility
-- **Enhanced Effects**: More sophisticated visual effects using libraries like OpenCV, PIL, and NumPy
+- **Enhanced Effects**: More sophisticated visual effects using libraries like OpenCV and PIL
 - **Real-time Processing**: Live effects processing without pre-rendering
-- **GUI Interface**: Optional graphical interface for easier effect configuration
+- **GUI Interface**: Optional graphical interface for effect configuration
 - **Plugin System**: Modular architecture for custom effects
 - **Performance Optimization**: GPU acceleration and multi-threading support

 ## Warning
-Some effects may cause seizures or reality distortion.
+Some effects may cause seizures.
 Use responsibly!